 Side effects of intermittent fasting are headache, weakness, and irritation which are considered very normal as the body is getting used to the shift in metabolism.
 However, within 2 weeks to 1 month, the body gets used to this and the side effects disappear.

-If you have any of these medical conditions it is advisable to consult your doctor such as diabetes, low blood pressure, pregnant or breastfeeding, or have a history of amenorrhoea.
+If you have any of these medical conditions it is advisable to consult your doctors such as diabetes, low blood pressure, pregnancy or breastfeeding, or have a history of amenorrhoea.

 3. Can I workout while fasted?